 EVA can be used in a variety of educational settings to allow students to learn from performance or procedural videos in areas such as medicine, teaching and sports, or to collaboratively analyse expert- or student-created video work in areas such as film and media studies.

-The faculty offers a variety of options for online survey creation, depending on the requirements of the project.
-Staff seeking information about this service should refer to the faculty intranet page that describes research and innovation technology.
+The school offers a variety of options for online survey creation, depending on the requirements of the project.
+Staff seeking information about this service should refer to the school intranet page that describes research and innovation technology.